aws-samples/aws-insurance-underwriting-gen-ai/README.md

 ## Prerequisites

-Deployment has been tested on MacOS, Windows and Linux machines.
+Deployment has been tested on MacOS and Linux machines.
 Installation guide assumes you have AWS account and Administrator Access to provision all the resources.
-Make sure you have access to `Anthropic's Claude 2.1 and Claude 3 Haiku models` on Amazon Bedrock and your credentials stored in `~/.aws/credentials` (MacOS) or `C:\Users\username\.aws\credentials` (Windows).
+Make sure you have access to `Anthropic's Claude 3 models` in Amazon Bedrock and your credentials stored in `~/.aws/credentials` (MacOS).

 =============

-- [Amazon Bedrock Claude](https://www.aboutamazon.com/news/aws/amazon-bedrock-anthropic-ai-claude-3) - Access to the Anthropic's Claude 2.1 and Claude 3 Haiku models on Amazon Bedrock
+- [Amazon Bedrock Claude](https://www.aboutamazon.com/news/aws/amazon-bedrock-anthropic-ai-claude-3) - Access to the Anthropic's Claude 3 models on Amazon Bedrock
 - [node](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) >= 20.0.0
 - [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) >= 2.15.0
 - [AWS CDK](https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html) >= 2.133.0